 “It’s beautiful on the outside, but I think people get inside and are amazed by the collection we have here in the Central Valley,” says Wes Rhea, Visit Stockton’s chief executive officer.

 Beat the heat or escape the cold at the Children’s Museum of Stockton.
 With interactive exhibits with topics like the Sacramento-San Joaquin River Delta estuary, Stockton native astronaut Jose Hernandez and a live reptile display, your children will be sure to learn something new – and you just might, too.
+After working up an appetite, you’ll be just steps from all the best restaurants downtown.

 For more information: